n8upham/MicrodipodopsRevision/README.md

 ## Table of contents
 data
 - alignmentsDNA
-	- MicroAll_outPerog_allGenes.nex: full matrix in nexus format
+	- _MicroAll_outPerog_allGenes.nex_: full matrix in nexus format
-	- MicroAll_outPerog_allGenes.phy: full matrix in phylip format
+	- _MicroAll_outPerog_allGenes.phy_: full matrix in phylip format

 - phenotypicData
-	- Hafner et al. MS cranial morphometrics 2025.xls: Raw morphometric data for 441 specimens across the original 20 variables.
+	- _Hafner et al. MS cranial morphometrics 2025.xls_: Raw morphometric data for 441 specimens across the original 20 variables.
 As explained in the text, our discriminant function analyses were based on 387 specimens (337/441 specimens had complete cranial data for the 14 variables used in our study).
-	- Hafner et al. MS colorimetrics_2025.xls: Raw colorimetric data for 678 specimens across 8 variables.
+	- _Hafner et al. MS colorimetrics_2025.xls_: Raw colorimetric data for 678 specimens across 8 variables.
 As explained in the text, our discriminant function analyses were based on 678 specimens and using only 3 variables.

 finalFigures
 - mainFigures